Diyckstra/terraform-provider-deyckstra/website/docs/r/route53_zone.md

 ## Import

-Route53 Zones can be imported using the `zone id`, e.g.,
+Route53 zones can be imported using the `zone id`, e.g.,

 ```
 $ terraform import aws_route53_zone.myzone z-xxxxxxxx